THE GRAND NATIONAL

 After the debacle of The Grand National this year, with the death of two horses and the racing ban of the winning jockey of five days racing for over-whipping Bellabriggs, the BHA have decided to do something about the whipping of horses.

-The offending jockeys will banned for whipping a horse more than 6 or 7 times, according to the race, and will have their winning money stopped.
-If they offend more than 3 times they risk a revue of their licence.
 Professor Tim Morris of the BHA said that to ban whipping outright would be to give in to the animal rights groups.
 He said that the whipping doesn't hurt.
 Why then is the BHA bringing in the new rules on whipping?
-Perhaps if it doesn’t hurt, an extra penalty could be applied to a guilty jockey that they receive as many whip strokes as they have dealt to the horse. |

 What a Surprise